omoju/omoju.github.io/_posts/2016-11-11-CIntroCSExperiencePrediction-Part-Two.md

 #### Data Preprocessing

-To prepare the data for classification, all features need to be transformed into numeric data.
+In preparation for classification, all features need to transform into a numeric format.
 This dataset has several non-numeric columns that need converting.
 Many of them take on `yes` and `no` values, e.g. `prcs_2`.
 I can reasonably convert these into `1/0` (binary) values.
 For the features whose values are `Nan`, I will convert this to the mean value of the feature.
 Further, I will remove all whitespaces from feature names because I know in advance that the tree plotting function for Xgboost will fail without de-spacing those names.
 In addition to the preprocessing I outlined, I will scale the dataset using a minimax scaler to ensure that I get a good output for the SVM algorithm.

 ### Summarizing the Data

 <img src="{{ site.url }}/images/CSExperience/atcs.png" alt="CDensity estimation for dimension atcs." style="width: 450px;"/>

-I created a density estimation for some dimensions in the data to gain an rough understanding of student experiences.
+I created a density estimation for some dimensions in the data to gain a rough understanding of student experiences.
 The distributions of most of the dimensions looked very similarly to that of `atcs`.
 Most of the data is either skewed to the left or skewed to the right.
 As a result, I rejected using descriptive statistics to summarize the data in favor quantiles represented by box plots as can be seen in the figure below.

 <img src="{{ site.url }}/images/CSExperience/atcs_quantile.png"  style="width: 450px;"/>

 So what does image tell me about the data?
-From it, I can see that the median of this dimension is approximately at the 75 percentile, which based on the Likert scale dataset means that majority students generally agree with the attitudinal questions asked about their CS beliefs.
+From it, I can see that the median of this dimension is approximately at the 75 percentile, which based on the Likert scale dataset means that majority students agree with the attitudinal questions asked about their CS beliefs.
 For computational thinking, from the image below, I see that most of the data in this dimension also follows a similar distribution.

 <img src="{{ site.url }}/images/CSExperience/atct_quantile.png"  style="width: 450px;"/>

 When it comes to gendered beliefs about CS ability, I can see that the distribution for the dimension `atcsgender` is really skewed to the right, i.e., most students *strongly disagree* with the statements.
-This does not come as a surprise, what I found fascinating is that the median for `atcsgender_2` is at the 25 percentile, which corresponds to "neutral."
+This finding does not come as a surprise, what I found fascinating is that the median for `atcsgender_2` is at the 25 percentile, which corresponds to "neutral."
 You can see this in the boxplot in the image.
 While students do not agree that women are smarter than men, half of them are undecided about this statement!

 - `atcsgender_1`: Women are less capable of success in CS than men.
 - `atcsgender_2`: Women are smarter than men.